jturn08/open-home-network/Configuring-OpenWrt-with-essential-Wi-Fi-network.md

    6. Select "Save & Apply" button to apply changes.

 Now on your client device, open Wi-Fi settings, find the new Wi-Fi network you created, and enter the Wi-Fi password, and connect to the network.

+For more help, see [openwrt.org Enabling a Wi-Fi access point on OpenWrt](https://openwrt.org/docs/guide-quick-start/basic_wifi)